AndrewLosseff/leetcode-typescript-solutions/README.md

 ## How to use this repo

-There are three tracks
+// TODO: Add how to use the repo

+📺 - means there is a video with explanation on YouTube

+Difficulty level:
-- The core 18 problems, mostly easy level
+🟢 - easy level
-- Blind 75 problems, mostly easy and medium level
+🟠 - medium level
-- Cracking 300 problems, all levels

-// Add How to
+🔴 - hard level

 ## List of problems